Documents & Resources

 So How Does It Work?

-The BotGuard appliance contains several software components installed on top of a common, specially configured OS (Debian Linux).
-One component provides a web interface to manage the device itself and analyze statistics; the other is a traffic analyzer engine.
+The BotGuard Traffic Explorer appliance contains several software components installed on top of a common, specially configured OS (Debian Linux).
+One of the components provides a web interface to manage the device itself and analyze statistics; the other is a traffic analyzer engine.

-The BotGuard Traffic Cost Explorer web interface provides the various traffic analytics for the chosen period of time, including:
+The BotGuard Traffic Explorer web interface provides a variety of web traffic analytics for any chosen period of time, including:

 - Total amount of web requests